 Software technology for our industry has steadily improved over the past decade, and the great majority of builders closing 50 units or more have implemented one of the 10 or 12 major brands that cover, at minimum, job cost accounting and project scheduling.
 What has emerged recently is a greater focus on integrated solutions that can move all of the information needed to build a house from design, to sales, through options, selections, and even customization, over to purchasing, then on to construction.
 While the focus has been on on-site methods, I know several firms now working on off-site interfaces.

 Most software providers tout some degree of integration, yet most builders (their customers) will cite lack of integration as a big hurdle.
 The processing and storage power is now available to manage all of the interfaces with all of the companies, people, pieces, and parts that come together to build a home, provided the software can handle the millions or even billions of permutations.
-Most every other industry has reached full integration from sales order through production, and achievements in this arena in home building will further position off-site construction as a solution.
+Most every other industry has reached full integration from sales order through production, and achievements in this arena in home building will further position the adoption of off-site construction methods as a solution.

 Off-site building technology can play a major role in eliminating all forms of waste in home building.